michael-lazar/astrobotany/README.md

  jgs\\|//   \\|///  \\\|//\\\|/// \|///  \\\|//  \\|//  \\\|//
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 Welcome to astrobotany.
 You've been given a seed that will grow into a beautiful plant.
 Check in and water your plant every 24h to keep it growing.
 5 days without water = death.
 Your plant depends on you and your friends to live!

-"We do not 'come into' this world; we come out of it, as leaves from a tree." - Alan Watts
+“Don't judge each day by the harvest you reap but by the seeds that you plant.” ― Robert Louis Stevenson

 [1] 👩‍🌾 Visit your plant
 [2] 🌱 Create an account